 Edoras: The start of the Voice of Isengard box set sees the appearance of an iconic Location from Middle Earth – the Golden Hall of Edoras, the seat of Theoden, King of Rohan.
-As a Haven, Edoras is a safe place of refuge for players, where their heroes can be healed and they can either recruit Rohan allies or gain Mounts for their Quest.
+As a Haven, Edoras is a safe place of refuge for players, where their heroes can be healed, and they can either recruit Rohan allies or gain Mounts for their Quest.
 Then when the Riders of Rohan do ride out of the Hall, they do so with full hearts (and added Willpower)!
 Since there is no Opportunity keyword on Edoras, it makes it a very powerful Location in a Quest where you have a strong Rohan theme.

 Lond Daer: This cycle proved really difficult to designing Tour Locations as it’s an area of Middle Earth that’s not explored in great detail.
 This meant we had to really use our imaginations and come up with some original Locations, but we could also have some free reign in the design.
-All of this cycle takes place in Enedwaith too, so that means there can be a fair bit of mixing of Tour Locations in Quests in the cycle.
-Lond Daer is an ancient ruined harbour at the mouth of the Greyflood river, that would take supplies up to Tharbad.
+All of this cycle takes place in Enedwaith, too, so that means there can be a fair bit of mixing of Tour Locations in Quests in the cycle.
+Lond Daer is an ancient ruined harbour at the mouth of the Greyflood river that would take supplies up to Tharbad.
 It’s a bit out of the way, so it’s like a side-quest to get there, but players could find useful things in the ruins.

-Sacred Barrow: ‘The Three Trials’ Quest is highly specialized, so we wanted to add something to it, but also make the Tour Location useful to other Quests in the cycle.
-We imagined that this Sacred Barrow is under a powerful spell of protection, such that Spirits cannot enter and Dunlendings are afraid of it and also will not enter – hence the lack of engagement checks for those enemies and their return to the staging area if you enter the Barrow whilst already engaged.
-The Location will also provide some small bonuses if you are playing ‘The Three Trials‘ Quest and collecting Key Objectives, but may be useful in other Quests in the cycle as a refuge from marauding Dunland enemies.
+Sacred Barrow: ‘The Three Trials’ Quest is highly specialized, so we wanted to add something to it but also make the Tour Location useful to other Quests in the cycle.
+We imagined that this Sacred Barrow is under a powerful spell of protection.
+Such that Spirits cannot enter and Dunlendings are afraid of it and also will not enter – hence the lack of engagement checks for those enemies and their return to the staging area if you enter the Barrow whilst already engaged.
+The Location will also provide some small bonuses if you are playing ‘The Three Trials‘ Quest and collecting Key Objectives but may be useful in other Quests in the cycle as a refuge from marauding Dunland enemies.

-Thieves Den: Tharbad is a city of thieves, so it seemed appropriate when playing ‘Trouble in Tharbad’ to give players the chance of meeting a shady dealer who might be able to sell them black market (and probably over-priced) supplies or weapons in exchange for resources.
-This Tour Location has a very short Opportunity window however as these traders never stay in the same place for long.
+Thieves Den: Tharbad is a city of thieves, so it seemed appropriate when playing ‘Trouble in Tharbad’ to give players the chance of meeting a shady dealer who might be able to sell them on the black market (and probably over-priced) supplies or weapons in exchange for resources.
+This Tour Location has a very short Opportunity window, however, as these traders never stay in the same place for long.
 It could also be a slightly dangerous venture for the players to linger there as who knows what scum and villainy is watching the area?
 If a player wanted to bend the rules of The Tour a little, this Tour Location might have a great place in ‘The Steward’s Fear’ Quest too…

 Swanfleet Waterfall: One of the joys of completing The Tour project is the research of fairly obscure Tolkien lore.
-The Nin-in-Eilph was also known as the Swanfleet and in Sindarin, ‘Nin-in-Eilph’ translates as ‘water land of the Swans’.
-At the end of the river lies a huge waterfall that eventually leads to the ruins of Ost-in-Edhil which is the next Quest.
-Since the waterfall would be on higher ground, players can take a look around and as we figured that Noldor have an affinity with swans (think of Galadriel’s swan-boats for example), Noldor characters might get a rise of the heart from looking from the waterfall.
+The Nin-in-Eilph was also known as the Swanfleet, and in Sindarin, ‘Nin-in-Eilph’ translates as ‘water land of the Swans’.
+At the end of the river lies a huge waterfall that eventually leads to the ruins of Ost-in-Edhil, which is the next Quest.
+Since the waterfall would be on higher ground, players can take a look around, and as we figured that Noldor have an affinity with swans (think of Galadriel’s swan-boats, for example), Noldor characters might get a rise of the heart from looking from the waterfall.